Samoa Savai'i Cycle Tour

 Meals: B, D

-Day 4 – Friday, 18 September – Fagamalo to Asau (41 km)
+Day 4 (Friday, 18 September) Fagamalo to Asau

+Our most challenging day of cycling – 41 km with approximately 500 m of elevation gain and several real climbs.
+The Ebikes earn their keep today.
 The route takes us inland from the coast.
 After 9 km we reach Mataolealelo Spring – one of Samoa’s most culturally significant sites, said to have the coldest water on the island.
 Worth a stop.
+A little further on, Pe’ape’a Cave sits right beside the road (entry WST 10, toilets available) – a natural cave you can explore if you have the energy.

 The highest point of the day is the small town of A’opo.
 From there, a wonderful 9 km descent brings us back down to the coast and into Asau, where a large freshwater pool awaits for a well-earned cool-down.
+Lunch options in Asau: Va-i-moana Seaside Lodge, the town bakery, or roadside snacks.
+Opposite our accommodation is a cocoa factory that supplies Whittaker’s chocolate – worth enquiring about a tour.

 Accommodation: Va-i-moana Seaside Lodge, Asau